George Campbell (minister): Life, times, and influences

 During his time at Marischal, Campbell was a founding member of the Aberdeen Philosophical Society along with philosopher Thomas Reid, John Gregory (mediciner), David Skene, John Stewart and Robert Trail.
 Many members of the Society, including Reid, Campbell, and Gregory, were great admirers of Francis Bacon, so the group's aim directed toward the exploration of the sciences of the mind.
 The Aberdeen Philosophical Society is most often remembered for its philosophical publications, notably: Reid's Inquiry into the Human mind, on the Principles of Common Sense (1764), James Beattie's Essay on the Nature and Immutability of Truth (1770), and Alexander Gerard' Essay on Genius.
 Campbell's work was very much influenced by the group's members.
 The Philosophy of Rhetoric was originally read in discourses before this Society.
 Campbell's emphasis on the trustworthiness of the senses and his exploration of tendencies basic to human nature have been attributed to the influence of his colleague in the society, the common sense philosopher, Thomas Reid.

 Campbell's first major publication, A Dissertation in Miracles (1762), was directed against David Hume's attack on miracles in An Enquiry concerning Human Understanding.
 Campbell was influenced by Hume, but took particular issue with his philosophical strictures.
 Even though both were in complete opposition over almost every point of philosophy, Campbell and Hume shared a mutual respect.
 Thanks in part to the success of Miracles, Campbell became a professor of divinity at Marischal in 1770.
 He lectured to students to prepare them for the demands of the ministry, both practical and spiritual.
 Campbell gave lectures on Church history, later published as Lectures on Ecclesiastical History, and on pastoral character and preaching, later published as Lectures on Pulpit Eloquence.
 After completing The Philosophy of Rhetoric (1776), Campbell published several sermons and finished his lifelong ambition, The Four Gospels, Translated from the Greek (1789).

 In December 1793 he was a founder member of the Royal Society of Edinburgh.

 Campbell continued lecturing until ill health forced him into retirement in 1795 and he died on 6 April 1796.
-He is buried in St Nicholas Churchyard in Aberdeen.
+He is buried in St Nicholas Churchyard in Aberdeen under a table stone.